 Kyle Gervers is a PhD student working with Posy and Joey Spatafora on fungal symbionts of Pseudotsuga menziesii, Douglas fir.
 He is using a variety of molecular and analytical approaches to describe genetic and ecological factors that contribute to the maintenance of symbioses and fungal community structure across the range of Douglas fir.
 Kyle studied the systematics and biogeography of Jatropha as an undergraduate at the University of Texas at Austin.

 Sabrina Heitmann is a senior Organismal Biology and Ecology major at Colorado College.
-She will be examining plant-endophyte-pathogen interactions in P. trichocarpa during her time at the Busby Lab this fall.
+She is working to characterize the structure and function of seed endophytes in P. trichocarpa.

 Shawn Brown, Assistant Professor, University of Memphis